McPolemic/McPolemic.github.io/_posts/2015-05-31-budgeting-in-an-ideal-world.md

 I'd like transactions to be pulled down in near-realtime.
 Transactions are tagged with a budget category if the payee has been seen before.
 The money immediately comes out of the budget category and updates the remaining amount.

-You never set an amount in a budget category.
+You never set an arbitrary amount in a budget category.
 You set priorities for your money.

 > "I need enough money to feed my family."